ashishnandagawali/agentic-ai/CrewAI-Sample-Projects/ashish_custom_trip_planner/README.md

    3) NIM Deepseek API.
    4) Optionally OpenRouter Deepseek API if you like to use.

-In case you want to use only one LLM, then please use either of it.
+In case you want to use only one LLM, then you can use either of it.
 I have used OpenRouter LLM as an optional.
 You may skip it.

 ## Installation

 I have used conda based environment to run crewAI.
 The detail instructions are given on my blog for your reference.

 ### Customizing

-**Configure Environment**: Edit `.env.example` and set up the environment variables for
+**Configure Environment**: Edit `.env.example`  and rename file to `.env` and update up the environment variables as below by providing API key
 - SERPER_API_KEY=
 - DEEPSEEK_API_KEY=
 - NIM_DEEPSEEK_API_KEY=